andreagorsche/cooking-api/README.md

     <br>
 </details>

+### Handling image size
+So that recipe images don't take up to much space on the web, the maximum image size is limited by the serializer of the recipe.

 ## The Comments Model
 The comments model associates a recipe and the owner of a comment with the according comment stored in the database.
 <details><summary>COMMENTS Model</summary>